jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 	};
 ```
 Lastly for **Range** upgrades you also have to add the upgrade to the switch case in the function called **RangeUpgrade**.
-Here you only have to copy the previouse cases and change the enum and class.
+Here you only have to copy the previous cases and change the enum and class.

 ```cpp
 	Upgrade* UpgradeManager::RangeUpgrade(std::string name, Entity* ent)